jonosachs/pixel-draw/README.md

 ## Features

-- 25x25 pixel grid drawing
+- 25x25 pixel canvas with click-and-drag drawing
-- Click/drag to draw, Command-click/drag to erase
+- Eraser toggle via Command key
-- Save/load to localStorage
+- Save and load drawings using localStorage
-- Export selected pixel IDs to a text box
+- Export and import pixel IDs for reproducible patterns
-- Paste pixel IDs to redraw a pattern
-- Upload an image to auto-pixelate it into the grid
+- Image upload with automatic pixelation to the grid

 ## Getting started

 1. Open `index.html` in a browser.
 2. Draw on the grid or upload an image to pixelate.
-3. Use the toolbar icons for save/load/export.
+3. Use the toolbar icons to save, load, and export.

-## Controls
+## Toolbar reference

-- Draw: click or click-drag
-- Erase: hold Command while clicking/dragging
 - Clear: broom icon
 - Save: solid disk icon
 - Load: outlined disk icon
-- Export pixel IDs: download icon
+- Export IDs: download icon
 - Draw from IDs: pencil icon (or paste into the textarea)
 - Upload image: upload icon
 - Help: question mark icon